Pak PM Imran Khan meets Russian President Putin amidst Ukraine conflict

 -

-Russian President Vladimir Putin met Pakistan Prime Minister Imran Khan in the Kremlin on Thursday in his first face-to-face talks since the start of a special military operation in eastern Ukraine and the two leaders are expected review the entire array of bilateral ties including energy cooperation besides exchanging views on major regional and international issues.
+President Vladimir Putin met Pakistan Prime Minister Imran Khan in the Kremlin on Thursday in his first face-to-face talks since the start of a special Russian military operation in eastern Ukraine and the two leaders discussed the main aspects of bilateral cooperation and exchanged views on current regional topics, including "developments in South Asia".

 Khan, who arrived in Russia on Wednesday on a two-day visit - the first by a Pakistani premier in over two decades began his engagements in Moscow by laying a wreath at Tomb of the Unknown Soldier', hours after the Russian President ordered a special military operation in eastern Ukraine, ignoring last-minute appeals and warnings from the West.

-President Putin is holding a meeting with Prime Minister Khan in the Kremlin, state-run TASS news agency reported.
+During the meeting in the Kremlin, the leaders of the two countries discussed the main aspects of bilateral cooperation and exchanged views on current regional topics, including developments in South Asia, said a brief statement issued by the Russian President's office - Kremlin.

-These are the first face-to-face talks of the Russian leader since the start of a special military operation to protect Donbass, the agency said.
+This was the first face-to-face talks of the Russian leader with a foreign leader since the start of a special military operation to protect Donbass.

+Earlier this month, the Russian embassy in New Delhi had said in a statement that the "Russian official position on the issue of Kashmir and Russia's principled stance on non-interference in bilateral disputes remain unchanged."

+"The solution should be found between India and Pakistan only, and it should be based on the achieved agreements, including the Simla Agreement of 1972 and the Lahore Declaration of 1999," it said.

 Earlier, the Prime Minister's Focal Person on Digital Media, Dr Arslan Khalid, said that his visit to Russia "continues as per plan", dismissing reports in a section of media that Khan has cut short his visit to Moscow in the wake of the latest developments.